akshayanbalathas/assignment1-CSCI2020U/README.md

 Most of your programming will be in the `SpamDetector` class.
 This class will be responsible for reading the testing and training data files, training, and tesing the model.

-> Feel free to create other helper classes as you see fit.
+> Obs1.
+Feel free to create other helper classes as you see fit.
+> Obs2.
+You are not expected to get the exact same values as the ones shown in the samples.

 ### References
 [1] https://en.wikipedia.org/wiki/Bag-of-words_model